Vigneshk5/SociaLite/Readme.md

 7. **Access Socialite**:
    Open your web browser and navigate to `http://localhost:3000` to access the Socialite platform locally.

+8. **Sign Up and Enjoy!**:
+   Sign up using your organization's email address and start using Socialite to connect with your colleagues, share updates, and engage in meaningful conversations.

 ## Team
 - [Ben](https://github.com/benwithoutF)
 - [Aarya](https://github.com/aaryaashoka)